Histamine Intolerance & Low Histamine Information

 FISH WITH ZERO REACTIONS

 We haven’t found any Wild Salmon as an option for Histamine Intolerance, its mostly frozen in 2-3 days and has had reactions.
-We’ll update you when this changes.
+Wild salmon is not recommended for sushi either as there is no way to know what the fish have been feeding on ( Wild salmon can feed on other fish that have bacteria & cause reactions)

 FISH TO AVOID – ALL HAVE HAD REACTIONS